 #1.
 Add Vegetables to Sauces

 Add chopped broccoli or green peppers to spaghetti sauce.
-Some great ideas in 14 sneaky ways to get vegetables into kids meals.
+Here are some ideas to inspire you in 14 sneaky ways to get vegetables into kids meals.

-Top cereal with fruit slices such as apple, banana or grate some apple or pear into porridge.
+Top cereal with berry or fruit slices such as apple, banana or grate some apple or pear into porridge.

 #3.
 Grate Vegetables into Dinners

-Mix grated courgettes and carrots into casseroles and soups.
+You can also try grating courgettes, carrots or cauliflower into casseroles and soups.
 Here are soup recipes that kids will actually love.

 #4.
 Puree Vegetables

 Keep a supply of pureed vegetables in the freezer, stored in ice cube trays and use as needed.
-Sneak them into kids favourite dishes.
-Always good to make purees with favourite and not so favourite veg combos.
-Mix in with pasta sauce/Used as a spread on toasted cheese sandwiches/Hide in cheesy mash potato.
+Sneak them into your child’s favourite dishes, for example:

 #5.
 Keep Offering